Education in India

 Scientist - How to become a Scientist

-Scientist is the most valuable professional in the modern society of our times, so is the career as a Scientist.
+The scientist is the most valuable professional in the modern society of our times, so is the career as a Scientist.
 He is the one, responsible to make this planet what it looks like today.
 All the technological advancements we are experiencing, that allow as to know more and more about our world are just because of the discoveries and inventions of these professionals.
-Scientist even saves lives by developing new life saving drugs and medicines.
+Scientist even saves lives by developing new life-saving drugs and medicines.

 Young and energetic people with desire and capacity for hard work can get money, fame and above all job satisfaction in this profession.